July 28, 2014

 You must be a registered user on AISHealth.com to access the stories below.
 If you haven't yet registered, please take a minute to register now, and get access to thousands of articles, blogs, Today from Washington postings and more.

-Have breaking news or an editorial question?
-E-mail BJ Taylor, editor of GOVERNMENT NEWS OF THE WEEK, at email@example.com.
+Content questions or suggestions should be directed to Executive Editor Jill Brown at email@example.com.
 If you are interested in sponsoring GOVERNMENT NEWS OF THE WEEK please contact Bailey Sterrett at firstname.lastname@example.org.

 Copyright © 2014 Atlantic Information Services, Inc. (AIS).
 All rights reserved.
 It is not permissible to include all or any portion of this content on any Web site, intranet or electronic network or in any print publication, without AIS's written permission in advance.
 Permission requests should be directed to email@example.com.